SteveBeeblebrox/SHML/README.md

 Comments - any line that is not a valid section (or a line break, see below) is ignored--> **Work in progress, expect major changes!**
 ### Properties
 SHML can be given additional string keys to look for.
 This allows for the storage of metadata within SHML text that can be pulled from the result.
-Properties are pased as an array of strings in the second argument to `parseMarkup`.
+Properties are passed as an array of strings in the second argument to `parseMarkup`.
 They can be retrieved by calling `getProperty` on the result and passing the name of the property to retrieve as a string.
 ### Miscellaneous
 + Line Break
   * Formatting sequence: `%%`